Note: Scroll down to the bottom of this page to see image captured at previous Creatively Simple Lighting Workshops

 Shoot-Thrus are exclusive to Creatively Simple Lighting Workshop attendees.

-The first Creatively Simple Lighting workshop will be held on October 14th 2017 at Amersham Studios.
+The Creatively Simple Lighting workshop will be held at Amersham Studios.
 I've hosted nearly all of my workshops at Amersham studios over the years as it's a perfect space to hold all day training events of this size.
 Amersham is on the London Tube network and provides easy links for a lot of my international attendees, plus the studio manager also provides complimentary pick-ups and drop-offs at the local station if you're arriving via public transport.
 Amersham studios will also be providing us with lunch, coffee and snacks throughout the day as well.

 Also if you're planning on traveling and staying over the night before, the studio owner has tons of useful info on the best places to stay locally too.
 Once you've signed up he can help you with any questions you might have.